 CCLO-3408 – Professional Accountability in Licensing

 Wiersma, B. (2010).
 The power of professionalism: The seven mind-sets that drive performance and build trust.
 Fairfield, Iowa: Ravel Media.
 Available from Amazon in Kindle and Hardcover formats.
 (For Kindle, a free reading app is available and purchase of a Kindle E-reader is not required).

 - Bachelor's Degree completed, or Diploma completed (other post-secondary credentials in related areas may also be considered; for example: Early Childhood Education, Infant and Toddler, and Special Needs Certificates completed)

-- Three years of relevant experience (early childhood educator, residential care worker, nurse etc.)
+- Three years of relevant experience (early childhood educator, residential care worker, nurse, social worker, etc.)

 - Original Official Transcripts from all post-secondary institutions attended (sealed by issuing institution)